-Applications for the 2020 Thawley Scholarship closed on 17 May 2020.
-Applicants should note that the selection process has been suspended until we have more certainty about the lifting of overseas travel restrictions.
+Applicants for the 2021 Thawley Scholarship should note that the selection process will remain suspended until we have more certainty about the lifting of overseas travel restrictions.
 We will update this page when we have more information.

 The Michael and Deborah Thawley Scholarship offers an Australian official, officer, student, or recent graduate an exceptional opportunity to contribute to the work of two leading think tanks, the Lowy Institute and the Center for Strategic and International Studies.